stevedepp/gcp-mon-log/README.md

 #

 > Hello everyone and thank you for watching my video of setting up monitoring and logging for a GCP instance.
+First step is to set up locally.

 **Demo Video 9**